PowerCodersOrg/powercoders.org/site/content/_index.md

   header: >-
     Over 70.5 million refugees in the world.
 Millions of vacant IT jobs due to digitalization.
 Two problems, one solution:
-  text: A coding academy for refugees
+  text: A coding academy for refugees & migrants
   video_id: IKuz7vA30sI
 get_involved:
   content: >-
-    # Our purpose & impact
+    # Our purpose

-    We believe that coding skills are a stepping stone to a new beginning and that talented people will benefit the technology sector as much as it can benefit them.
+    We believe in promoting equal opportunities for diverse talents in the IT industry.
 donuts:
   - description: of our participants get an internship
-    percentage: 97
+    percentage: 90
   - description: of participants find a job (ongoing estimation)
     percentage: 60
 program: